qodesmith/unraid-cron-jobs/README.md

 | `download-youtube-beats` |        ✅         | Download beats from the YouTube playlist                               |
 | `backup-github`          |                   | Archive all Github repos                                               |

+## Build / Publish

+The root `package.json` file is the entrypoint to building and publishing the various projects.
+There are a number of scripts to choose from, all of which will call `build.ts` in different ways.

+### Project-Specific Dependencies

+To include project-specific depdencies, simply install that dependency at the root-level `package.json` file and consume the dependency in the project.

+All dependencies for all projects are declared in the root-level `package.json`.
+The build process includes analyzing each project's import tree to calculate the specific depdencies needed for that project.
+A project-specific `package.json` will then be created including only those dependencies used by that project.

 ## Env Vars

 ### Universal Env Vars